jfarrell423/Clone-SUNAPSIS-Prod-Data-To-Deve-git-repo/README.md

 With the help of SUNAPSIS Support I wrote this script to Anamolize the Student Data, after a Restore of Production Data to the development database.

-Please Note taht I only touch the TABLES that The University of Tennessee use at the moment.
+Please Note that I only touch the TABLES that The University of Tennessee use at the moment.
 If you add a table I do not touch let me know and I can add it to the script.